Kirk Cousins: 2022

 On March 13, 2022, Cousins signed a one-year, $35 million fully guaranteed contract extension through the 2023 season.

+During the season-opening 23–7 victory over the Packers, Cousins completed 23-of-32 passes for 277 yards and two touchdowns for a 118.9 passer rating.
+In the next game against the Eagles on Monday Night Football, he threw for 221 yards, a touchdown, and three interceptions during the 24–7 road loss.
+The following week against the Lions, Cousins had 260 passing yards and two touchdowns in the 28–24 victory.

-In the season opener against the Packers, Cousins threw 23-of-32 passes for 277 yards with two touchdowns, and a 118.9 passer rating in 23–7 victory.
-In the following week against the Eagles on Monday Night Football, Cousins passed 27 completions of 46 attempts for 221 yards with one touchdown and three interceptions in a 7–24 blowout loss.
-In Week 5 against the Bears, Cousins completed a one–yard touchdown pass to Jalen Reagor for his 19th consecutive completion (17 to open to game, and 2 from Week 4 against the Saints.
-The feat broke Tommy Kramer's team record of 16 consecutive completions, which he set during the 1979 season.
-In Week 6 against the Dolphins, Cousins threw for 175 yards and two touchdowns in a 24–16 win.
+During Week 4 against the Saints in London, Cousins threw for 273 yards, a touchdown, and an interception in the 28–25 victory.
+In the next game against the Bears, he completed a one-yard touchdown pass to Jalen Reagor for his 19th consecutive completion (17 to open to game, and two from Week 4 against the Saints), breaking Tommy Kramer's team record of 16 consecutive completions during the 1979 season.
+Cousins finished the 29–22 victory completing 32-of-41 passes for 296 yards, a touchdown, and an interception to go along with four carries for four yards and a touchdown.
+The following week against the Dolphins, Cousins threw for 175 yards and two touchdowns during the 24–16 road victory.

+Following a Week 7 bye, the Vikings returned home to face the Cardinals.
+Cousins finished the 34–26 victory with 232 passing yards and two touchdowns.
+In the next game against his former team, the Washington Commanders, Cousins threw for 265 yards, two touchdowns, and two interceptions during the 20–17 road victory.
+The following week against the Bills, Cousins recorded 357 passing yards, a touchdown, and two interceptions in the 33–30 overtime road victory.

-In the following bye week, Cousins completed 24 of 36 passes for 232 passing yards and two touchdowns in 34–26 victory against the Arizona Cardinals.
-In Week 10 against the Bills, Cousins completed 30-of-50 passes for 357 passing yards with one passing touchdown and two interceptions in 33–30 overtime win.
-In Week 14, against the Lions, Cousins passed for 425 yards and two touchdowns in the 34–23 loss.
+During a Week 12 33–26 victory over the Patriots on Thanksgiving, Cousins completed 30-of-37 passes for 299 yards, three touchdowns, and an interception.
+In the next game against the Jets, he had 173 yards and a touchdown during the 27–22 victory.
+The following week against the Lions, Cousins completed 31-of-41 passes for 425 yards and two touchdowns in the 34–23 road loss.